yoreei/CPP-Multilayer-perceptron/README.md

 Mini-batch size: 128
 - Eigen\*: 208s
 - openBlas & custom SIMD:  0.4s
-- cuBlas: 0.09s
+- cuBlas: 0.090s

 ### Eigen Remark

 Notice that Eigen has a problem with larger minibatches, specifically, matrices with more than 9984 elements are handled extremely slowly.
-This is not the case for openBlas & my custom SIMD operations, which are faster for larger minibatches (as they should be!)
+This is not the case for openBlas & my custom SIMD operations, which are faster for larger minibatches (as they should be!).
+For the Eigen project, there is also a huge difference between the Ryzen and the Intel benchmarks, favoring Ryzen.

 ## Usage